georgepearman/europe/findus/index.md

 ---
 layout: page
-title: Cittie of Yorke
+title: Cittie of Yorke, London
 excerpt: "Get a recent location of George, Garrett, and Vikram"
-locations: Cittie of Yorke
+locations: Cittie of Yorke, London
 search_omit: true
 ---